pinterest/ktlint/documentation/release-latest/docs/install/cli.md

 ```

 !!! note
-    If the custom rule set contains rules that are marked as experimental, those rule will only be run when `.editorconfig` property `ktlint_experimental = enabled` is set (or command line parameter `--experimental` is specified).
+    If the custom rule set contains rules that are marked as experimental, those rule will only be run when `.editorconfig` property `ktlint_experimental = enabled` is set.

 ### Format (autocorrect)